Quebec

 Full Day Tour

-An all day tour consists of a city tour with the Plains of Abraham, Dufferin Terrace, the Citadel Fort, Parliament Buildings, outdoor Cafes, the walled-in city with the famous Chateau Frontenac, Place Royale and the Old Port as well as the suburbs of Quebec to Ste.
-Anne de Beaupre with stops at the Montmorency Falls, Chez Marie's Outdoor Breadovens, Alphonse Pare's Woodcarver's Museum, The Albert Gilles Copper Shop, the Ste.
-Anne de Beaupre Basilica and much more...
+An all day tour consists of a city tour with the Plains of Abraham, Dufferin Terrace, the Citadel Fort, Parliament Buildings, outdoor Cafes, the walled-in city with the famous Chateau Frontenac, Place Royale and the Old Port as well as the suburbs of Quebec to Sainte Anne de Beaupré with optional stops at the Montmorency Falls, Chez Marie's Outdoor Bread Ovens, Alphonse Pare's Woodcarver's Museum, The Albert Gilles Copper Shop, the Sainte Anne de Beaupré Basilica and much more…

 The approximate duration is 8 hours including a 1 hour "on own" lunch stop.